Election 2020: New National leader Judith Collins demotes Woodhouse, makes Shane Reti new health spokesman

 "We need to move on," she said, adding that it wasn't acceptable to have received the leaked data and not pass it on to the Minister of Health.

-"I have no doubt that Michael will make that mistake again."
+"I have no doubt at all that Michael will never make that mistake again."

 She said she can't remember the last time she spoke to Cameron Slater.